zhoujingchun03/AMSP-UOD/README.md

-# AMSP-UOD
+# AMSP-UOD | AAAI-24

-The repository is an open source repository for AMSP-UOD, which aims to provide some new ideas for underwater target detection, and the paper has been accepted by AAAI-24.
+The repository is an open source repository for AMSP-UOD, which aims to provide some new ideas for underwater object detection, and the paper has been accepted by AAAI-24.

 ## Quick Start